NEW for Fall 2022: Core Enaction Program

 In the 1990s Francisco Varela wrote the words quoted above as an introduction to the work that a philosopher dedicated to the genealogy of early embodied approaches to the cognitive sciences (Ceruti, 1994).
 Since then, for those who are familiar with Varela’s work, these words continue to resonate as a compelling proposal for the future of the cognitive sciences.
 More than a generic tribute to the systematic reflection on scientific evolution, they are an invitation to develop an unconventional way of practicing scientific research.
 In short: it is essential to explore the roots of the approaches at play in frontier research, as only by understanding the emergence and evolution of these approaches can we realize the full expression of their potential, which relies on creative reinterpretations of them, or transformative filiations.

-The idea of opening the Core Enaction series with a semester on genealogy constitutes in itself a positive response to the above invitation – an invitation that Francisco Varela expressed implicitly in his publications, always showing a profound interest in the genealogy of the frameworks proposed.
-This first semester of the Core Enaction series therefore seeks to apply Varela’s ‘genealogical’ way of doing science to his scientific work, by undertaking a participative exploration of the origins of his Enactive Approach, with the ultimate goal of catalyzing and preparing its generative future developments.
+The idea of opening the Core Enaction Program with a semester on genealogy constitutes in itself a positive response to the above invitation – an invitation that Francisco Varela expressed implicitly in his publications, always showing a profound interest in the genealogy of the frameworks proposed.
+This first semester of the Core Enaction Program therefore seeks to apply Varela’s ‘genealogical’ way of doing science to his scientific work, by undertaking a participative exploration of the origins of his enactive approach, with the ultimate goal of catalyzing and preparing its generative future developments.
 In Varela’s words: “An exercise of creative foresight”.

-Concretely, this first semester of the Core Enaction series is broken down into seven sessions, in which the invited speakers, the participants and the organizers will study and discuss together important segments of the research path through which Varela elaborated the Enactive Approach.
+Concretely, this first semester of the Core Enaction Program is broken down into seven sessions, in which the invited speakers, the participants and the organizers will study and discuss together important segments of the research path through which Varela elaborated the enactive approach.

-The forth and the fifth sessions will focus on autopoiesis, through lectures by Tom Ziemke and John Protevi.
+The forth and the fifth sessions will focus on autopoiesis, through lectures by Tom Ziemke and Juan Carlos Letelier.

 The sixth session will be dedicated to Varela’s work on autonomous systems, presented in Principles of Biological Autonomy (Varela, 1979), and will be articulated around a lecture by Evan Thompson.

-The last session will articulate the content of the Genealogy Semester with the next semester of the Core Enaction series, through a structured discussion between the participants and the organizers.
+The last session will articulate the content of the Genealogy Semester with the next semester of the Core Enaction Program, through a structured discussion between the participants and the organizers.

 September 14th, 2022